 - Ease Pain Naturally– For a natural muscle relaxer or pain reliever, peppermint essential oil is one of the best.
 Try using it on an aching back, toothache, or tension headache.

 - Clear Sinuses – Diffused or inhaled peppermint essential oil usually clears stubborn sinuses and soothes sore throats immediately.
 As an expectorant, the results may be long lasting and beneficial when you're down with a cold, plagued with a cough, or struggle with bronchitis, asthma, or sinusitis.
+Use peppermint in a homemade cough drop recipe to capitalize on these benefits.

 - Relieve Joint Pain – Peppermint essential oil and lavender oil work well together as a cooling, soothing anti-inflammatory for painful joints.